apache/airflow-client-go/airflow/docs/DAGRunApi.md

 > DagRunCollection GetDagRunsBatch(ctx, listDagRunsForm)

-Get all DAG Runs from aall DAGs.
+Get all DAG Runs from all DAGs

-This endpoint is a POST to allow filtering across a large number of DAG IDs, where as a GET it would run in to maximum HTTP request URL lengthlimits
+This endpoint is a POST to allow filtering across a large number of DAG IDs, where as a GET it would run in to maximum HTTP request URL length limit.

 ### Required Parameters